Alberto-Codes/reg_agent/README.md

 The primary interaction is through the `reg-agent` CLI command.

-### File Ingestion
+### File Ingestion Pipeline

-To ingest files from a source directory into the database, extracting text from PDFs:
+To run the full ingestion pipeline (record creation, OCR, metadata extraction) on files from a source directory:

 ```bash
 reg-agent ingest run <SOURCE_DIRECTORY> [--db-path <PATH>] [--recreate-db]